agustriad/coding-test-interopera/README.md

 ### Frontend (Next.js)

-The frontend uses Next.js 15 with several features:
+The frontend uses Next.js with several features:

-- **useOptimistic**: For loading state when submitting prompts
-- **Lazy Loading**: Dynamically loads the AI Prompt component and its results
-- **Responsive Layout**: Built with TailwindCSS
 - **Chat History**: Stored in **React Context + localStorage** to persist even after refresh or page navigation

 ---

 ## API Documentation

-Accessible at http://localhost:8000/docs or through the provided openapi.json file
+Accessible at http://localhost:8100/docs or through the provided openapi.json file

 ---